 Across the globe, we observe different economic outcomes across gender that are both significant and persistent.
 This course takes an interdisciplinary perspective to study decisions that individuals make regarding marriage, children, education, and employment.
 As part of our examination of these choices and their consequences for economic well-being, we will make comparisons of gender-related outcomes over time and across race and ethnic groups, and learn about government policies that have differential effects across gender.
 [GM1, SS]

 This course engages students in critical analysis of the criminal justice system and of significant innovations and proposals for reform of policies, programs, and practices.
 This seminar will introduce the student to the history of women in prison, the profile of women prisoners, operational and security challenges for prison administrators, and a review of the special needs for rehabilitation among women prisoners.
-The service learning component of this seminar is an opportunity for a small group of students from Lafayette College and a group of residents of the Northampton County Correctional Facility (NCP) to exchange ideas and perceptions about crime and justice, the criminal justice system, corrections, and imprisonment.
+The community-based learning component of this seminar is an opportunity for a small group of students from Lafayette College and a group of residents of the Northampton County Correctional Facility (NCP) to exchange ideas and perceptions about crime and justice, the criminal justice system, corrections, and imprisonment.
 [GM1]

 This course examines how gender and gender identity-as well as race/ethnicity and sexual identity-intersect with STEM-related areas of inquiry.
 Using a variety of interdisciplinary perspectives, the course investigates how STEM fields both shape and are shaped by ideas about gender.
 Topics include feminist critiques of science, intersections of gender with technology design and use, gender and the built environment, and the relationship between gender and “doing” STEM work.
 [GM1]

 This course critically examines pervasive notions of masculinity, focusing especially on systemic, hierarchical power structures organized around gender difference.
 The course investigates widely held assumptions about masculinity and femininity, considers the powerful influence of hegemonic norms of masculinities, and explores various forms of resistance to and disruption of such norms.
 Our approach will be intersectional, as we examine the importance of race, class, and sexuality on the construction of multiple masculinities.
 [GM1]